okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

 #### Create an app with a Profile object

-To include app-specific information that you want to reference later, such as in a token claim, add those parameters within the app Profile object when you create an application.
-You can only add parameters to an app Profile object for OpenID Connect applications.
+To include app-specific information that you want to reference later, such as in a token claim, add those parameters within the app [Profile object](#profile-object) when you create an app.
+An Profile object is a container for any valid JSON schema that you can reference from a request.
+You can only add the Profile object to OAuth 2.0 client applications.

 The following example shows how to add an app `label` parameter to the Profile object when creating an app.